youssefheshaaam/solara/README.md

 ---

-**Note**: This is a frontend-only implementation for Phase 1 of the SWE230 project.
-No backend server or database is required to run the application.
+**Note**: This is a frontend-only implementation.
+Auth uses the browser's IndexedDB with password hashing via Web Crypto; no external server is required.